• Skip to primary navigation

 sauce in a small white bowl

-Made with pantry staples like peanut butter, soy sauce, brown sugar, and ginger, creamy peanut dipping sauce has so many uses.
-It’s great for dipping vegetables or spring rolls, serving over noodles, or dipping your favorite grilled meats like chicken satay.
+Made with pantry staples like peanut butter, soy sauce, maple syrup and ginger, creamy peanut dipping sauce has so many uses.
+It’s great for dipping summer rolls or spring rolls, serving over noodles, or dipping your favorite grilled meats like chicken satay.

 To adjust the servings in this recipe, click on the number next to servings.